-3:00-3:50 p.m., March 12, 1997

-Room 136, Chem.
+3:00-3:50 p.m., March 12, 1997 Room 136, Chem.
 Bldg.
 Feng Geng

 The asymmetric alkylation of aldehydes simultaneously achieves the construction of a carbon-carbon bond and the formation of a chiral secondary alcohol.
 Very high yields and high %ee can be obtained when such alkylations are carried out with organozinc reagents in the presence of chiral aminoalcohols.
-In recent years, such alkylation reactions have been the subject of intense study.1 During the course of these studies, examples of nonclassic characteristics such as chirality amplification and asymmetric autocatalysis have been discovered.1b, 2

-Asymmetric autocatalysis has attracted great interest for many years.
-In addition to its great potential for organic synthesis, the study and development of asymmetric autocatalytic systems may provide insight into the origin of molecular chirality and even the origins of life.
-Early in 1953, Frank noted the significance of such study and called for a "laboratory demonstration" of asymmetric autocatalysis.
-However, in spite of great efforts the first discovery of asymmetric autocatalysis with high enantioselectivity was achieved only very recently (Scheme I).
-The main progress leading to this discovery was made only after a full and deep understanding of "general" organozinc chemistry had been realized.
+In recent years, such alkylation reactions have been the subject of intense study.1 During the course of these studies, examples of nonclassic characteristics such as chirality amplification and asymmetric autocatalysis have been discovered.1b, 2 provide insight into the origin of molecular chirality and even the origins of life.3 Early in 1953, Frank noted the significance of such study and called for a "laboratory demonstration" of asymmetric autocatalysis.4 However, in spite of great efforts the first discovery of asymmetric autocatalysis with high enantioselectivity was achieved only very recently (Scheme I).5 The main progress leading to this discovery was made only after a full and deep understanding of "general" organozinc chemistry had been realized.